Vagenas7119/aSDMs/README.md

 })
 stacked_raster <- rast(masked_rasters)
 final_stack <- sum(stacked_raster)

-sp_richness <- crop(final_stack, thresholded_rasters_comb[[1]], mask = TRUE)
+#Plot species richness based on thresholded prevalence per species
+plot(stacked_raster)

+#Plot species richness based on thresholded prevalence for all species summed
+plot(final_stack)

 # Final Outputs
-writeRaster(combined_rasters_stack, "output/preh5_clima_endemics_1km.tif", overwrite = TRUE)
+writeRaster(combined_rasters_stack, "preh5_clima_endemics_1km.tif", overwrite = TRUE)
+writeRaster(final_stack,"species_richness_thresholded_1km.tif",overwrite=TRUE)
-write.csv(results_df, "output/preh5_clima_endemics_metrics.csv", row.names = FALSE)
+write.csv(results_df, "preh5_clima_endemics_metrics.csv", row.names = FALSE)
 ```
 ### End of Tutorial

 # Manuscript Outline

 ## Abstract:
 Species Distribution Models (SDMs) have traditionally been developed in a terrestrial context, and their application to aquatic ecosystems presents unique challenges.
-These include predicting species distributions across spatially delineated environments, incorporating key specific environmental drivers such as hydromorphological features.
-In this study, we develop a multi-stage framework that explicitly addresses these challenges by combining novel hierarchical model structures, spatial strategies and flexible predictor sets.
-Using presence-only records of freshwater fish from the Iberian Peninsula, we investigated: the optimal spatial training extent for SDMs in freshwater ecosystems; (ii) the effect of multiple predictor combinations—from single variables to hierarchical sets integrating climatic, hydrological, and interactive factors—on predictive performance; and (iii) the interplay between climate and hydrology in predicting species distributions.
-By systematically cross-comparing these methodological dimensions, we show that spatially constrained models deliver markedly higher predictive accuracy, and that climate-based predictors consistently outperform purely hydrological ones.
-Our results highlight that no single methodological decision guarantees improved results in all circumstances.
-Therefore, our framework provides scope for standardising SDMs in freshwater systems, ensuring more reliable inference under the intrinsic complexity of aquatic environments.
+These include predicting species distributions across spatially constrained environments, and incorporating specific environmental drivers such as hydromorphological features.
+In this study, we address these challenges by exploring various spatially-explicit model training strategies, novel hierarchical model structures and different flexible predictor sets.
+Using Iberian freshwater fish as a case study, we investigated: (i) the optimal spatial training extent for SDMs in freshwater ecosystems; (ii) the effect of multiple predictor combinations—from single variables to hierarchical sets integrating climatic, hydrological, and interactive factors—on predictive performance; and (iii) the interplay between climate and hydrology in predicting species distributions.
+By systematically cross-comparing these methodological dimensions we show that pre-constrained models to a species' watershed of occurrence—meaning they are trained within its boundaries—deliver higher predictive accuracy, and that climate-based predictors consistently outperform purely hydrological ones.
+Our framework provides a basis for standardising SDMs in freshwater systems, but it remains to be seen whether the patterns we observed in Iberia hold across different geographies.
+Future studies applying the same protocol to other regions will be essential to assess the robustness and generality of our results.

 ### Keywords:
 SDMs, freshwaters, fish, hydrology, climate, watersheds, hierarchical, aquatic species